Wednesday, March 27, 2024

 The domestication of pigeons occurred as early as 10,000 years ago (Wikipedia).
 Pigeons have held historical importance to humans as food, pets, holy animals, and messengers.
 Due to their homing ability, pigeons have been used to deliver messages, including during the world wars.
 Despite this, city pigeons, which are feral birds released for one reason or another, are generally seen as pests, mainly due to their droppings.
 Feral pigeons are considered invasive in many parts of the world, though they have a positive impact on wild bird populations, serving as an important prey species for birds of prey.

 My soccer team's nickname, which many reject, is the pigeons.
 They are building a stadium in the valley of the ashes, over by Northern Boulevard, next to Mets stadium, for NYCFC that will supposedly be open in 2027.
+Some want to call the stadium "the coop".

 I just read The Pigeon by Patrick Suskind, in which a pigeon in his hallway freaks out the story hero Nathaniel Noel, that precipitates a crisis, and a resolution.